It is important to challenge your ways and choose the option that will challenge and grow you the most, every time.

-Blaming the past, our ancestors ways’ and tradition is the easy thing to do.
-However, tradition, no matter how old school and out of touch with our nowadays reality, often has a point.
+Blaming the past, our ancestors, and tradition is the easy thing to do.
+However, no matter how old school and out of touch with our nowadays reality, tradition often has a point.

-- If centuries of work have come to the conclusion we shouldn’t work on the weekend, maybe we should listen to tradition.
+- If centuries of work concluded that we shouldn’t work on the weekend, maybe we should listen to tradition.

 - If centuries of relationships have told us which red flags we should avoid in relationships, maybe we should listen to this (hard-earned) wisdom and not choose people who are bad for us.

 There are many more lessons we can choose to listen to when we hear them from our parents or older siblings or bosses or mentors.
 Stubbornness can only go so far.

 Today, writing from the beach, close to freaking out because I’ve said I’ll write every Sunday and it’s 7 PM, I just chose to relax.

 I chose not to push my boundaries like I often preach to do.
 Not to chase the sunset, but to choose it.
 Like that little bird in the picture above is doing.

 I’m choosing tradition’s wisdom, I’m choosing the advice my hard-working parents would give me.